Web Agents Should Use Typed Actions Instead of Click-Based Browsing: Verb Abstraction for the Agentic Web

-With verbs as the abstraction layer, tasks are no longer carried out as step-by-step predictions of primitive actions within the perception-action loop.
+With verbs as the abstraction layer, tasks are no longer carried out as step-by-step predictions of low-level interaction primitives.
 Instead, the agent generates explicit programs composed of verb calls.
-Each verb has a precise specification of its inputs and outputs, so every invocation behaves as a well-defined function rather than an ambiguous low-level action.
+Because each verb has specified arguments and structured returns, the program can pass outputs into later calls instead of making the agent infer call details or parse ambiguous results in context.
 Within a program, the results of a verb can be transformed, combined with other data, or used as conditions for subsequent steps.
 This makes the logic of the task explicit in code: the synthesized program specifies not only which verbs are invoked but also how their outputs are processed and connected.

 The composition of verbs is not limited to a linear flow.
 Programs can include control structures such as conditionals, where the next operation depends on intermediate results, or loops, where the same verb is applied repeatedly over a collection of inputs.
-Branching and iteration are thus expressed directly in the program rather than being decided incrementally during execution.

-This stands in contrast to existing web agents, which must repeatedly observe the current state and predict the next low-level action.
-By operating at the level of verbs, the agent instead constructs a complete procedure in advance, with the sequence of operations and their dependencies made explicit.
-The role of the agent shifts from predicting primitive steps to composing structured programs that capture the semantics of the task.
+Branching and iteration are expressed directly in the program rather than decided one step at a time during execution.
+This stands in contrast to browser agents, which must repeatedly observe the current state and predict the next low-level action.
+By operating at the level of verbs, the agent can construct a procedure whose operations and dependencies are explicit.
+The role of the agent shifts from predicting primitive steps to composing structured programs that preserve the task logic.